 Do your students love watching animated shorts?
 If so, they will love using these December writing prompts and learn a lot in the process.
 I have collected 5 short videos that explain the importance of candles at Christmas, Hanukkah, and Kwanzaa.
 Students watch the videos.
-They then summarize the meanings of the Christmas candle, Kwanzaa kinara, Jewish menorah, and Yule log in these easy to assemble covers.
+They then summarize the meanings of the Christmas candle, Kwanzaa kinara, Jewish menorah, and Yule logs in these easy-to-assemble covers.
 Glue student writings onto construction paper and display them on a bulletin board.
 Turn covers into a page for interaction notebooks, or add them to a writing portfolio.
 You can even use them as a stand-alone.

 Why are candles important?

 Candles are important during the holiday season.
 They represent both religious and nonspiritual winter events.
 People interpret their meaning in many different ways.
 Some associate candles with the Yuletide.
 The winter solstice celebrations date back for centuries.
 Celebrators think the warm glow of candles shows spring is on its way.
 Others view candles as a family’s guiding light.
 This comes from several ancient traditions.
 Christians equate candles with the guiding star of Bethlehem.
 Jews light a Hanukiah during Hanukkah.
 During Kwanzaa, the central symbol is a candelabra of special colored candles.